Recipes & Diet

 Substituting for Butter

-One of the easiest substitutions to make is for butter: simply use a dairy-free margarine instead.
+One of the easiest substitutions to make is for butter: simply use a milk-free margarine instead.
 However, you may need to do some searching and taste-testing to find the best dairy-free margarine available in your area, as a good margarine can make a big difference in many recipes.
-For baked goods, try to find a dairy-free margarine with a low water content and high fat content (e.g., stick of margarine usually contains less water than a tub of margarine).
+For baked goods, try to find a dairy-free margarine with a low water content and high fat content (for example, a stick of margarine usually contains less water than a tub of margarine).
 Margarines with high water content may affect your baked goods.

 Substituting for Yogurt, Sour Cream, and Cream Cheese